Home » Are Rats Good Swimmers?

 Rats can swim underwater as they have padded feet and can hold their breath.

-Brown rats are more adept at swimming underwater than black rats by virtue of their natural habitat.
+Brown rats are more adept at swimming underwater than black rats due to their natural habitat.

 How Far Can Rats Swim?